 Death as a result of self-inflicted injuries is frequently excluded from coverage.
 However, we have found that life insurance companies will attempt to wrongfully classify someone’s death as a suicide so that they can deny the beneficiary’s claim.
 In these cases, we thoroughly investigate the cause of death and if we can prove the death was not self-inflicted, we can get our beneficiary clients paid.

 A policyholder must disclose all personal information, including health and lifestyle habits, on their initial application for life insurance and medical questionnaire.
-Life insurance adjusters base the premiums payment on this information, using it to calculate the risk to them that the policyholder will die within the policy term.
+Life insurance adjusters base the premiums paid on this information, using it to calculate the risk to them that the policyholder will die within the policy term.

 If a policyholder makes a mistake or omits information and dies within the policy term, the life insurance company will retroactively cancel the policy, claiming that the policyholder misrepresented themselves, and deny beneficiaries’ claims.